Samuel-Aborah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. Divide and Rule
 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables

+10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath Write a script that displays the result of BREATH to the power LOVE BREATH and LOVE are environment variables